Ehretia acuminata

 Flowers and fruit on the same roadside on the same day.

-Ehretia acuminata is a deciduous tree found in Japan, China, Bhutan, Nepal, Laos, Vietnam, New Guinea and Australia.
-Fossil evidence suggests an ancient Laurasian origin.
-This group of plants spread to Australia and South America via Africa, when these continents were still joined.

-Commonly known as koda in Australia, Ehretia acuminata is a common tree found from near Bega in south east New South Wales to Cape York in far north eastern Australia.
-The Australian habitat are different forms of rainforest, particularly near the margins or in disturbed areas.
+Ehretia acuminata is a deciduous tree native to regions from India to Japan and south to eastern Australia.
+It was first described in 1810 and has the conservation status of least concern.
+In Australia it is commonly known as koda.

 Description

-Ehretia acuminata is a medium to large size tree, occasionally reaching 30 metres in height and a 90 cm in trunk diameter.
+Ehretia acuminata is a medium to large tree, reaching 30 m in height.
+The bark is grey and smooth and the trunk may be fluted.

-The bark is of a creamy grey colour, with vertical fissures.
-Koda is often easily identified in winter as being deciduous and of the characteristic flutings at the base of the trunk.

 Leaves, flowers and fruit

 The leaves are alternate and simple, tapering to a tip, finely toothed, 8 to 13 cm long.
 Smooth and green on both surfaces slightly hairy above.
 The midrib and lateral veins are distinct on both sides of the leaf, raised beneath.

 Flowers are white, sweetly scented, in panicles.
 Individual flowers are without a stalk, about 4 mm in diameter.
 Flowers appear in September to November in the southern hemisphere.